Caring for the land.

-The environment is our main focus in everything we do.
-We care deeply about our planet, its future and its sustainability.
+We care deeply about our planet, its future and its sustainability in farming.

 Since the early 2000s, we have been converting all of our farm operations to using micro-drip irrigation systems, automated precision irrigation systems, and soil moisture monitoring technology.
 As a result of these efforts, we’ve developed sophisticated irrigation schedules and eliminated excess water waste.

 We’ve installed solar panels and energy saving lighting in our production facilities, while training our staff on sustainable initiatives that reduce emissions.
 To date, we have installed 3 megawatts of solar panels, which can generate enough electricity to meet the needs of 492 U.S. homes.
 We have also added on-site Electric Vehicle charging stations, resulting in 52,471 tons of CO2 emissions reduced each year.